RonaldSanre/Earnings-SP500-Dataset/README.md

-# What You Say and How You Say It Matters: Predicting Stock Volatility Using Verbal and Vocal Cues
+# [BTP - II] What You Say and How You Say It Matters: Predicting Stock Volatility of S&P 500 companies using Verbal and Vocal Cues

-by Yu Qin and Yi Yang, ACL 2019.

 ## Abstract